 Kate is a mom of 2: Jason, a 4-year-old who already goes to kindergarten, and Melissa, a 10-month restless baby who turns the entire house upside down every day.
 In her spare time, Kate is running a gift basket business from home and likes to create handmade knitted clothes.

-weekly planner, as the time management app chosen by thousands of other users helps her deal effectively with daily challenges.
+A monthly planner is an activity and time management app chosen by thousands of other users to overcome work-related challenges along with household chores.
 Actually, almost every feature of Week Plan has been useful to Kate and can help other busy moms as well.

 Let’s take a look at Kate’s activities and objectives and how Week Plan allows her to keep track of them all.